ibexa/documentation-developer/docs/administration/back_office/browser/browser.md

 # Browser

-Browsing the content structure and selecting content from the Repository uses the module Universal Discovery Widget (UDW).
+Browsing the content structure and selecting content from the repository uses the module Universal Discovery Widget (UDW).
 UDW has an interactive interface which allows you to create, move or copy content items.

 ## Using UDW

 UDW requires that you provide configuration by using the `ibexa_udw_config` Twig helper.
 This configuration must be spread to the props of the component itself.

 ```html+twig
 <button data-udw-config="{{ ibexa_udw_config('single') }}">